 Every element from order to punctuation is important to cite correctly.
-Any citation nuances can be seen in an MLA bibliography guide.
+Any citation nuances can be seen in an .

-Writing in MLA has a learning curve, but once you understand the formating, it begins to make sense.
+Writing in MLA has a learning curve, but once you understand the formatting, it makes sense.

 How to Write in MLA?
 Follow the Formula